alphagov/govuk-prototype-kit-docs/docs/v13/documentation/make-first-prototype/branching.md

 ## Create an ineligible page

-1. Make an `ineligible.html` page by copying `content.html` from `docs/views/templates` to `app/views`.
+1. In your browser, go to the **Templates** section of **Manage your prototype**.

+2. Create a page from the **Content page** template.

+3. Enter the path `/ineligible`.

-2. Update the content to tell the user why they’re ineligible and what they can do next.
+4. In your code editor, update the content on this page to tell the user why they’re ineligible and what they can do next.

-To check it works, [go to http://localhost:3000/ineligible](http://localhost:3000/ineligible).
+To check it works, to to [http://localhost:3000/ineligible](http://localhost:3000/ineligible).

 ## Create a route

 We’re going to write some logic to process the user’s answer to question 1.

 If the user can juggle 3 balls or more, we’ll send them to question 2.
 If they answer with anything else, we’ll send them to the ineligible page.

 Currently, the `juggling-balls` page sends the user directly to question 2.
 Instead, we’re going to send them to a special URL where we can run some code to check their answer.